 (4) Before approving an exchange of land, the board of regents shall give the public notice of the proposed exchange and an opportunity to comment.
 The board of regents shall, upon request of any person, hold a public hearing in the area where the state land to be conveyed is located.
 Subject to subsection (6), the board of regents may, after review of the comments, approve the exchange if it determines that the exchange is in the best interests of the system.

-(5) The sale of state land must be at public auction.
-Prior to the sale of land, the board of regents shall
+The sale of state land must be at public auction.
+Prior to the sale of land, the board of regents shall prepare a request

 (6) (a) The board of regents may sell or exchange the land only if

 (i) requests and obtains the written concurrence of the board of land commissioners;